Rise to Success: Career Highlights of Donovan Mitchell

 On January 16, 2020, Donovan Mitchell tied his career-high 46 points in a 138–132 overtime loss to the Pelicans.

-On August 17, 2020, Donovan Mitchell scored 57 points in a 125–135 overtime loss to the Nuggets, the third most in playoff history.
+On August 17, 2020, Donovan Mitchell scored 57 points in a 125–135 overtime loss to the Nuggets, marking the third-highest score in playoff history.

-During the shortened 2020 off-season, Donovan Mitchell signed a five-year rookie extension with the Jazz, paying him at least $163 million with an incentivized maximum of $195 million.
+During the shortened 2020 off-season, Mitchell signed a five-year rookie extension with the Jazz.

 On September 1, 2022, Donovan Mitchell was traded to the Cleveland Cavaliers.

-On January 2, 2023, Donovan Mitchell achieved an NBA season-high, career-high, and Cavaliers-record 71 points, along with eight rebounds and 11 assists, leading to a 145–134 overtime victory against the Chicago Bulls.
-This marked the highest-scoring game for any NBA player since Kobe Bryant's 81-point game in 2006.
-Mitchell became the seventh player in NBA history to score 70 or more points in a game, also being the first to do so with at least 10 assists.
+On January 2, 2023, Donovan Mitchell achieved an NBA season-high, career-high, and Cavaliers-record of 71 points, along with eight rebounds and 11 assists, in a 145–134 overtime victory against the Chicago Bulls.
+This performance marked the highest-scoring game for any NBA player since Kobe Bryant's 81-point game in 2006.
+Mitchell became the seventh player in NBA history to score 70 or more points in a single game, and he was the first to reach that milestone with at least 10 assists.

-On July 7, 2024, Donovan Mitchell signed a contract extension with the Cleveland Cavaliers.
+On July 7, 2024, Donovan Mitchell and the Cavaliers agreed to a three-year, $150.3 million contract extension, securing his future with the team.